LiuYuancheng/Deepseek_Local_LATA/Articles/2_ShareLocalDeepSeekService/readme.md

 ### Introduction

-This article explores how a simple Python-Flask-based web wrapper acts as a controlled “bridge” between the local DeepSeek service and LAN users and fullfill below five request:
+This article provides an overview of the Flask wrapper, explores practical use case scenarios, and explains how to configure Ollama to expose the service for LLM API calls.
+We will explore how a simple Python-Flask-based web wrapper acts as a controlled “bridge” between the local LLM service (deepseek-r1) and LAN users and fulfill below five request:

 - Connect multiple local GPU servers running different DeepSeek LLM versions within a subnet.
-- Limit the Ollama API access for the user.
+- Limit or filter the Ollama API access for the LAN user.
 - Enable remote testing and performance comparison of LLM responses.
 - Provide controlled access to specialized/fine-tuned models without exposing server credentials.
 - Facilitate prompt engineering by modifying user queries before model submission.